 138-18 28 Road, #4 Flushing, New York ($330,000) – 2 beds, 1 bath

-This co-op in Flushing is on a quiet tree-lined street.
-It features an updated modern kitchen, hardwood floors, ceiling lights, and high end appliances.
-According to Localize, the apartment has a garage, which is a rare amenity.
-Additionally, it has 15,788 sqft of FAR that can be used to expand the building.
-The nearby schools are also rated very high
+This co-op is on a quiet tree-lined street, and features an updated kitchen, hardwood floors, ceiling lights, and high-end appliances.
+According to Localize, the apartment has garage parking—a rare amenity.
+This listing is near very highly-rated schools.

 26-19 141 Street, #3B Flushing, New York ($410,000) – 3 beds, 1 bath, 1,000 sqft

 This apartment is a price opportunity, as only five other similar listings are under $410K.
 It’s a co-op and features a laundry room and a fitness center—along with garage parking.
 According to Localize, it’s within walking distance from many supermarkets and other shopping centers.